Revenology/traveler-expo-app/README.md

 To run the application run one of the following command based on your platform:

--   npm run
+-   npm start

 Or if you are using Yarn
--   Yarn run
+-   Yarn start

 Scan QR code